-LINKEDIN: 6 Tips for Enhancing Your Home Industry Profile
+LINKEDIN: 6 Tips for Enhancing Your Home Building Industry Profile

 Today's marketing landscape is diverse and ever-expanding.
-We understand as a busy professional in the home industry keeping up can feel impossible!
+We understand as a busy home building or remodeling professional in the industry keeping up can feel impossible!

 Modern remodeling and home building business owners need to be jacks-of-all-trades and lifetime learners.
 (Or they need to hire someone to learn on their behalf!)

 It may be easy to get overwhelmed, but in reality, we've never had more marketing opportunities at our fingertips!
 Why wouldn't you use the ones at your disposal that make sense?

 One such fabulous free tool many of our home builder and remodeler clients aren't using to their advantages?
 LinkedIn.
 More than a hub for job-hunters, LinkedIn is a respected place for professionals to market their skills, describe their background, share their industry expertise, and most importantly connect with people.

 So, how do stay present and make your LinkedIn profile look polished?
 Read on for our six tips for enhancing your LinkedIn presence and forging new connections on the popular platform.

 The first (and hopefully easiest) step is to check that all of your contact information and credentials are correct and up-to-date.
 Your page isn't doing you any favors if it looks like you haven't touched it in a few years!

 2. Use Professional Photos

 Just like your website or any other social media, it's essential only to add quality, professional photos.
 Truly showcase your projects and craftsmanship by investing in phenomenal photography - it's worth it.